LujainB/tamatem-auth/README.md

 ```shell script
     android.useAndroidX=true
 ```
-7. Close the Player Settings screens and make sure the "Export Project" checkbox is checked.
+7. Close the Player Settings screens and now you can either run the app directly using the `Build And Run` button or by checking the `Export Project` checkbox.
 8. Press on the Export button and choose the folder that will contain the Android project.
-9. Open the project using Android Studio to use your app.
+9. Open the project using Android Studio to enjoy using your app.

 ## iOS Setup: